Meet Our Team

 Dale Mitchall, Master’s Level Professional Counsellor

-Dale holds a Master of Educational Psychology degree and is registered with the Saskatchewan Association of Social Workers.
-She has over 20 years of counselling experience while employed in clinical, agency, health and school/educational settings.
-She has been working as a private practice clinician for over 8 years to date.
+Dale holds a Bachelor of Education, Bachelor of Social Work and a Master of Educational Psychology degree and is registered with the Saskatchewan Association of Social Workers.
+She has over 20 years of counselling experience while employed in a variety of health- based agencies and school/educational settings.
+She has been working as a private practice clinician for over 10 years and has experience working with a culturally diverse population of all ages.

 -